 Article 30: If the investigated person is at large, the Supervision Organ may decide to list them as wanted within that administrative area, and the public security organs are to issue a wanted notice and seek to bring them in.
 Where the scope of the wanted listing exceeds that administrative region, it shall be reported to a higher Supervision Organ with authority to make the decision.

 Article 31: In order to prevent the person under investigation and related personnel from escaping outside the mainland territory, the Supervision Organ may, with the approval of the Supervision Organ at or above the provincial level, take measures to limit the investigation's subject and related personnel from leaving the mainland, and the public security organs are to enforce them in accordance with law.
 Where it is not necessary to continue employing measures to limiting exit from the mainland, they shall be promptly lifted.

-Article 32: Where the investigation's subject voluntarily admits guilt and accepts punishment, voluntarily surrenders and truly acknowledges and repents the crime, actively cooperates with the investigation and truthfully confesses illegal or criminal acts that the Supervision Organ has not yet understood, proactively returns the spoils and reduces damages, or makes a major meritorious contribution, or where the case involved major national interests; then after collective research and reporting to the Supervision Organ at the next higher level for approval, the Supervision Organ may issue a recommendation that punishment be lenient or mitigated when it is transferred to the procuratorate.
+Article 32: Where the investigation's subject voluntarily admits guilt and accepts punishment, voluntarily surrenders and truly acknowledges and repents the crime, actively cooperates with the investigation and truthfully confesses illegal or criminal acts that the Supervision Organ has not yet understood, proactively returns the spoils and reduces damages, or makes a major meritorious service, or where the case involved major national interests; then after collective research and reporting to the Supervision Organ at the next higher level for approval, the Supervision Organ may issue a recommendation that punishment be lenient or mitigated when it is transferred to the procuratorate.